Osabutey/Azubi_SQL_assignment_1/README.md

 );

-5. Queries in the code  session were initiated to answer the underlisted questions.
+v.
+Queries in the code  session were initiated to answer the underlisted questions.

 1. How many users does Wave have?